ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Methodology

-Our goal is to assess whether pre-trained language models (PLMs) can effectively leverage code-change information for defect prediction.
+Our goal is to assess whether Code Language Models (CLMs) can effectively leverage code-change information for defect prediction.
 To this end, we designed a two-stage evaluation. \textbf{Stage~1} compares alternative input encodings that vary in how much context and change signal are provided. \textbf{Stage~2} introduces counterfactual perturbations that deliberately distort change signals, checking whether models degrade as expected when edit semantics are disrupted.
-Together, these stages provide a structured protocol for evaluating whether PLMs rely on genuine semantic cues rather than superficial patterns.
+Together, these stages provide a structured protocol for evaluating whether CLMs rely on genuine semantic cues rather than superficial patterns.

-In \textbf{Stage~1}, we compared five alternative input encodings, each tokenized using the model’s native tokenizer before being fed into the PLM encoder. \begin{enumerate} \item \textbf{After-only}: The function\_after, without any explicit indication of where edits occurred.
+In \textbf{Stage~1}, we compared five alternative input encodings, each tokenized using the model’s native tokenizer before being fed into the CLM encoder. \begin{enumerate} \item \textbf{After-only}: The function\_after, without any explicit indication of where edits occurred.
 Serves as a classical SDP-style baseline. \item \textbf{After+Change markers}: The function\_after, augmented with \texttt{<CHG>} tags on each modified line so the model can directly identify edited regions. \item \textbf{Before+After}: Both pre- and post-modification functions concatenated, prefixed with markers (``[Before]: \ldots [After]: \ldots'').
 To balance length, half of the token budget was allocated to each side, ensuring that the after-code was not entirely truncated by a long before-code. \item \textbf{Diff with tags}: Only the changed lines and their local context, with \texttt{<ADD>} and \texttt{<DEL>} tags prepended to additions and deletions respectively, following the representation of DeepJIT~\cite{hoang2019deepjit}. \item \textbf{Added$\rightarrow$Deleted blocks}: Inspired by JiT-Fine~\cite{ni2022best}, we supplied added lines first, then deleted lines, each under explicit headers (``[ADDED LINES]: \ldots [DELETED LINES]: \ldots'').
-Unlike JiT-Fine, commit messages were excluded for fairness. \end{enumerate} The first three variants serve as heuristic baselines, representing straightforward ways of exposing code modifications to PLMs without relying on prior proposals.
+Unlike JiT-Fine, commit messages were excluded for fairness. \end{enumerate} The first three variants serve as heuristic baselines, representing straightforward ways of exposing code modifications to CLMs without relying on prior proposals.
 These five encodings let us quantify the trade-off between context and change signal under realistic token budgets and identify the most effective representation for defect prediction.